aliyun/terraform-provider-alicloud/website/docs/d/hbr_oss_backup_plans.html.markdown

         * `startTime` Backup start time, UNIX time seconds.
         * `interval` ISO8601 time interval.
 E.g: `PT1H` means one hour apart. `P1D` means one day apart.
     * `backup_type` - (Optional, Computed, ForceNew) Backup type.
 Valid values: `COMPLETE`.
-    * `created_time` - The creation time of the backup plan.
-UNIX time in seconds.
-    * `updated_time` - The update time of the backup plan.
-UNIX time in seconds.
     * `disabled` - Whether to be suspended.
 Valid values: `true`, `false`.
     * `created_time` - The creation time of the backup plan.
 UNIX time in seconds.
     * `updated_time` - The update time of the backup plan.
 UNIX time in seconds.